RhoInc/open-source-handbook/releases/README.md

 - Once a new feature is implemented, it should be independently tested before being merged in to `master`.
 Testing should be conducted by someone other than the developer. (**Required**)
 - Testing requirements vary for each project, but it is important to define a workflow.
 A sample GitHub-only workflow, that can be modified as needed, is given below. (*Required*)

-Once all features for a new version are tested, we move to Phase 4, Deployment.

 ### Sample Testing Workflow
  1. The developer creates a pull request once a feature branch is ready for testing.
- 2. Developer comments on the pull requests with an @ mention, letting the tester know the branch is ready and provides instructions about how to access the updates (e.g. links to a GitHub gist)
+ 2. Developer comments on the pull requests with an @ mention, letting the tester know the branch is ready and provides instructions about how to access the updates (e.g. links to a GitHub gist).
  3. The tester confirms the functionality or informs the developer about problems, via comments on the pull request.
  4. Issues are closed once testing is complete.
-This can be done automatically using [this process](https://github.com/blog/1506-closing-issues-via-pull-requests)
+This can be done automatically using [this process](https://github.com/blog/1506-closing-issues-via-pull-requests).

+Once all features for a new version are tested, we move to Phase 4, Deployment.

 ##Phase 4 - Deployment
 Once all issues in a given milestone have passed testing, the new features are ready to be released and deployed.